logo

 This registered airmail to Germany contains no routing instructions, but has both Seattle and New York backstamps indicating that it entered the US postal system at Seattle and left it in New York.

-It is postmarked Dunedin on 10 November, 1933 and was carried from Auckland to Vancouver on the SS Aorangi on 14 November [10].
-It was then flown from Victoria to Seattle (backstamped December 1) before being flown to New York (backstamped December 3).
+It is postmarked Dunedin on 10 November, 1933 and was carried on the SS Aorangi which sailed from Auckland to Vancouver on 14 November - 1 December [10].
+It would be offloaded in Victoria (Vancouver Island) and flown to Seattle (backstamped December 1) before being flown to New York (backstamped December 3).
 It was carried by sea to Europe where it was backstamped in Germany on December 13 and so was 34 days in transit.

 Although it has no routing instructions, it is franked with 10d which includes 3d registration fee leaving 7d for the American airmail fee plus surface to Germany which I believe means that it was underfranked by ½d.
 It would have been sent via the USA as it does not have sufficient franking for the Karachi - London service where the airmail fee was 7d plus 2½d surface to Germany.